jhaskinsjr/nebula/Documentation/Software_Architecture.md

 `any`, `all`, `itertools`.)
-Indeed, Python's tools allowed me to quickly develop the infrastructure that underpins the simulator's design philosophy of loosely coupled, largely independent services that communicate over a network.
+Indeed, Python's tools allowed me to quickly develop the infrastructure that underpins the simulator's design philosophy of loosely coupled, largely independent services that communicate over a network in just a couple of weeks, allowing me to rapidly move on to the more interesting work of developing the actual framework, as well as the sample pipeline implementations themselves.

-With Python, I was able to get the infrastructure developed in just a couple of weeks, allowing me to rapidly move on to the more interesting work of developing the actual toolkit for cycle-accurate simulation as well as the sample pipeline implementations themselves.
+In other words, Python allowed me to rapidly develop the novel concept of microservices-based cycle-accurate simulation without having to worry about many of the implementation details I would have had to if I had used C/C++/Rust.

 And on top of all that, Python is incredibly **portable**!
 I do development work on my Linux laptop, but have received reports from other users that it